top of page

 One of the biggest mistakes in safety communication is assuming that more facts lead to better awareness.
 The truth is, emotion drives memory.
 People don’t always remember the exact number of smoke-related deaths each year, but they remember the story of a coworker’s close call or a near-miss in their own building.

-Campaigns that make people feel connected, responsible, or even a little uncomfortable are more likely to inspire behavior change.
+Campaigns that make people feel connected, responsible, or even a little uncomfortable are more likely to inspire behaviour change.
 That doesn’t mean using fear alone.
 It means humanizing the message with storytelling, relatable visuals, or real scenarios.

 For example, a campaign that uses the voice of a fire survivor or includes a reenactment of a workplace evacuation feels more real than one that simply lists fire extinguisher types.
 The goal is to bridge the gap between the information and the individual.